NoharOSP/Perfect_Works_Build/README.md

 - Open the ISO file for either or both discs.
 - Select which patches you wish to apply.
 - Press Patch.
 The script edits should take longer to patch as it has the most files to copy.
+- Open the patched ROM on your chosen emulator.
+The file will be called Xenogears_PW_CDX.
+X corresponds to the disc number.

 #### macOS/Linux